 The Great River Road stretches from Minnesota to Louisiana and is over 3,000 miles long.
 This National Scenic Byway is often considered the most important in the country.
 While the entire drive can be done in 36 hours, a week is enough time to explore the entire length of the Mississippi River in ten different states, through both big cities and forgotten towns.

 Thinking of taking a road trip?
 Don’t miss our other road trip posts to help you plan and make the trip go smoothly!
-35 Essentials to Pack for Your Next Road Trip, Awesome Road Trip Activities, Best Audio Books for a Family Road Trip, Easy to Pack Travel Snacks, and How to Entertain Kids on a Road Trip without Electronics
+Check out Best Stops on an Oregon Road Trip, 35 Essentials to Pack for Your Next Road Trip, Awesome Road Trip Activities, Best Audio Books for a Family Road Trip, Easy to Pack Travel Snacks, and How to Entertain Kids on a Road Trip without Electronics